ChetanBorkar14/MU-CP-CODES/README.md

 ## FUNCTIONS
-31. Write a C program to find cube of any number using function.
+27. Write a C program to find cube of any number using function.
-32. Write a C program to find all prime numbers between given interval using functions.
+28. Write a C program to find all prime numbers between given interval using functions.
-33. Write a C program to print all Armstrong numbers between given interval using functions.
+29. Write a C program to check prime, armstrong and perfect numbers using functions.

 ## ARRAYS 1D
-34. Write a C program to find sum of all array elements
+30. Write a C program to find sum of all array elements
 35. Write a C program to find maximum and minimum element in an array.
 36. Write a C program to count total number of even and odd elements in an array.
 37. Write a C program to count frequency of each element in an array.